-FDA’s Center for Veterinary Medicine is currently reviewing information in an Investigational New Animal Drug (INAD) file from Oxitec, Ltd., regarding the company’s genetically engineered mosquitoes.
-As part of the review, the FDA published for public comment a draft environmental assessment submitted by Oxitec, Ltd. that assesses the potential environmental impacts of conducting a field trial in Key Haven, Florida and a preliminary finding of no significant impact.
+As part of the review, the FDA published for public comment a draft Environmental Assessment (EA) submitted by Oxitec, Ltd. that assesses the potential environmental impacts of conducting a field trial in Key Haven, Florida and a preliminary Finding of No Significant Impact (FONSI).
+On August 5, 2016, after considering thousands of public comments, the FDA released a final EA and FONSI agreeing with the EA’s conclusion that the proposed field trial will not have significant impacts on the environment.

 Oxitec has produced a genetically engineered line of the mosquito Aedes aegypti (OX513A) with the intent of suppressing the population of that mosquito at the release site(s).
 Ae. aegypti is known to transmit potentially debilitating human viral diseases, including Zika, dengue, yellow fever, and chikungunya and has been found in some U.S. states, but is most prevalent in the South.
 Open field trials of the OX513A genetically engineered mosquito have been conducted in Brazil, the Cayman Islands, Panama, and Malaysia.